 Quinoa is actually a seed, not a grain, but the texture is similar to a grain.
 It has a mild, slightly nutty taste, but it’s mild, so it really absorbs any flavors you mix with it.
 It’s a great side on it’s own or ingredient to bulk up other foods, such as stuffings.
 It can replace pasta or rice in most recipes and adds more protein and fiber…

-Which brings me to the health benefits of Quinoa.
-1 cup of cooked quinoa has 8g of complete protein and 5g of fiber.
+One cup of cooked quinoa has 8g of complete protein and 5g of fiber.
 It also has Iron, Manganese, Lysine, and magnesium!
 Combining quinoa with veggies, such as Asparagus here gives you a complete balanced meal with vitamins, fiber, protein, and other nutrients.

 Try these other easy and delicious Quinoa Recipes!